jiany-ctrl/Crossmodal-KD-for-Vision-to-Sensor-HAR/README.md

 ## Codes
 For example, in the UTD dataset:
 Step1: Extract the GAF images using [GAF](https://github.com/jiany-ctrl/Crossmodal-KD-for-Vision-to-Sensor-HAR/tree/main/GAF).
-Step2: Run  to get the pre-trained teacher model.
+Step2: Run  to get the pre-trained teacher model (1_video_teacher_Final.py).
-Step3: Run  to experiment knowledge distillation.
+Step3: Run  to experiment knowledge distillation (2_try.py).

 ## Citation
 If you find this repository useful, please consider citing the following paper: